twome/pinguno/readme.md

 - master: latest working version for public use. develop must pass existing tests/QA before master merges it in
 - develop: latest development version. does not need to work; merge feature branches in once the main gist of the feature is fleshed out)

+## Further documentations:

+See the /docs folder in this repo for Markdown-formatted documentation.
+	- bugs.md: the full list of known bugs
+	- hacks.md: currently-implemented hacks to be wary of
+	- roadmap.md: future development plans

 ## Known bugs & caveats